FedEx loses $2 billion, warns of headwinds in coming year

 DALLAS (AP) — FedEx Corp. posted weak quarterly results in its core express business and warned Tuesday that its profit in the year ahead will be hurt by slowing growth in the world economy and the decision to drop a contract with retail giant Amazon.

 The delivery company reported a quarterly loss of nearly $2 billion.
-After adjusting for a change in pension-plan accounting and other items that the company doesn’t expect will repeat, however, the results were better than Wall Street expected.
+However, excluding an accounting charge for retirement plans and other items that the company doesn’t expect will repeat, the results were better than Wall Street expected.

 FedEx started a new fiscal year this month, and Chief Financial Officer Alan Graf said the company’s performance, especially at FedEx Express, is being hurt by continued weakness in global trade and industrial production.